Aluminum Welding Characteristics And Techniques By Dynamic Fabrication

 Dynamic Fabrication is your total source for aluminum welding, fabrication, machining, and assembly.
 We produce high quality work ranging from precision parts to complete assemblies.
-DFI is certified to weld all metals.
+DFI is certified in aluminum welding.
 We guarantee superior workmanship and quick turn-around.
-Founded in 1981, Dynamic Fabrication serves a wide variety of industries.
+Founded in 1981, Dynamic Fabrication serves a wide variety of industries with aluminum welding.
+Here is a list of our aluminum welding equipment.
+Here is a link to American Welding Society for Aluminum Welding certification.

 The unique combination of light weight and relatively high strength makes aluminum the second most popular metal that is welded.
 Aluminum is not difficult to join but aluminum welding is different from welding steels.
 Aluminum possesses a number of properties that make aluminum welding different than the welding of steels.
 These are: